Boundedly simple groups of automorphisms of trees: Abstract

 \section{Abstract}

 A group is boundedly simple if, for some constant $N$, every nontrivial conjugacy class generates the whole group in $N$ steps.
-In particular such a group is simple.
-For a large class of trees, Tits proved simplicity of a canonical subgroup of the automorphism group, which is generated by stabilizers of edges.
-We prove that only for subdivisions of biregular trees are such groups boundedly simple.
-In fact these groups are 32 boundedly simple.
-As a consequence, we show that if a boundedly simple group $G$ acts by automorphisms on a tree, $G$ does not stabilize any end and contains a nontrivial element which stabilizes some edge, then there is $G$-invariant subtree which is a subdivision of a biregular tree.
+For a large class of trees, Tits proved simplicity of a canonical subgroup of the automorphism group, which is generated by pointwise stabilizers of edges.
+We prove that only for uniform subdivisions of biregular trees are such groups boundedly simple.
+In fact these groups are 8-boundedly simple.
+As a consequence, we prove that if $G$ is boundedly simple (or from a certain class $\K$) and $G$ acts by automorphisms on a tree, then $G$ fixes some vertex of $A$, or stabilizes some end of $A$, or the smallest nonempty $G$-invariant subtree of $A$ is a uniform subdivision of a biregular tree.